frossm/rpncalc/README.md

 |/ |Divide line 2 by line 1|
 |^ |Take line 2 to the power of line 1|

+## NumOps Shortcut
+There is an important shortcut that you can (and should use.)
+You can append an operand at the end of an entered number and the program will, behind the scenes, place the number on the stack and then execute the operand.
+For example:

+`2 [Enter]`
+`3+ [Enter]`

+When the second enter is pressed,  2 will be removed from the stack.
+Added together, and the result, `5`, will be added back.

 ## Calculator Commands
 |Command|Description|